Matur Maker: Nelson Giants (2023)

 On 4 April 2023, Maker signed with the Nelson Giants for the 2023 New Zealand NBL season.

 Taipei Fubon Braves (2024)

 In March 2024, Maker had a one-game stint with Taipei Fubon Braves of the P. League+.

 Rockhampton Rockets (2024)

 In April 2024, Maker joined the Rockhampton Rockets of the NBL1 North.
 He was named to the NBL1 North Second Team.

 Al-Ahli Jeddah (2024)

 In August 2024, Maker signed with Al-Ahli Jeddah of the Saudi Basketball League.
 He appeared in three games for Al-Ahli in October 2024.

 In January 2025, Maker initially signed with Al-Nasr of the Libyan Division I Basketball League but a week later signed with CS Maristes of the Lebanese Basketball League.
 He did not play for Maristes.

+Central Coast Crusaders (2026–present)

+In April 2026, Maker signed with the Central Coast Crusaders of the NBL1 East for the 2026 season.
+He helped the team reach the NBL1 East finals for the first time.